memgraph/documentation/pages/help-center/debugging.md

 hotspot perf.data
 ```

-you should be able to see the flamegraph like below.
+you should be able to see a similar flamegraph like in the picture below.

 // TODO: Check why the image does not work
 ![](/pages/help-center/perf.png)